 Atlas takes and manages risks to achieve its objectives.
 Risk is accepted as a potential cost of being open for new business, and servicing existing business.
 The cost of controlling all risks to a "minimal" level could easily outweigh any benefits derived from reducing the cost of risk events.
-Atlas Group does accept some volatility in operational profit in order to generate profits over the long term.
+The Company does accept some volatility in operational profit in order to generate profits over the long term.

 Risk Appetite is the expression of the level of risk to be pursued (propensity to take risk), the maximum level of risk to be tolerated in pursuit of the Group's objectives (propensity to exercise control) and the level of risk that is unacceptable, as defined by the Board of Directors and Senior Management.
-Risk appetite reflects the Group's willingness to take on risk as derived from its capacity to bear risk and the philosophy and attitude toward risk taking.
-Atlas Group's philosophy, guiding principles and approach to Enterprise Risk Management is described in its Risk Management Policy.
-Its objectives include achieving target performance and maximising shareholder value, preserving a level of solvency that would support the Group in challenging environments, maintaining adequate liquidity to satisfy obligations as they come due, and protecting all aspects of the Group's value, including its brand and reputation.
+Risk appetite reflects the Company's willingness to take on risk as derived from its capacity to bear risk and the philosophy and attitude toward risk taking.
+Atlas' philosophy, guiding principles and approach to Enterprise Risk Management is described in its Risk Management Policy.
+Its objectives include achieving target performance and maximising shareholder value, preserving a level of solvency that would support the Company in challenging environments, maintaining adequate liquidity to satisfy obligations as they come due, and protecting all aspects of the Group's value, including its brand and reputation.

-Underlying the Group's risk appetite are risk tolerances, high-level quantitative measures and qualitative assertions for the maximum risk allowed, set at corporate level and in line with the needs of its stakeholders.
+Underlying Atlas' risk appetite are risk tolerances, high-level quantitative measures and qualitative assertions for the maximum risk allowed, set at corporate level and in line with the needs of its stakeholders.
 At the highest level, they are intended to assure that the undertakings maximise the likelihood of delivering on set missions, strategies and objectives.

 To the extent pragmatically possible, the framework is based on quantitative risk measures.
 Qualitative risk measures are also used as applicable for risks that are difficult and not practical to quantify.
-The Atlas Group defines the following risk categories it is exposed to in carrying on its business: